Week 19: May

 see:

 Wk.
-16, 04/18/1886 – The Public Arch Shooting
+16, 04/18/1886 – The Pubic Arch Shooting

 1897

 Happy Birthday!
 Having recommend that one full regiment be equipped with bicycles (1892).
-24 year old, recent West Point graduate (the class goat*), Lieutenant James A. Moss receives permission to form the 25th Infantry Bicycle Corps at Fort Missoula, Mt.
-“Training” round trips of 130 miles to Lake McDonald and 500 miles to Yellowstone National Park brought the men up to speed for the upcoming 1,900 mile ride in June.
+24-year-old, recent West Point graduate (the class goat *), Lieutenant James A. Moss receives permission to form the 25th Infantry Bicycle Corps at Fort Missoula, Mt.
+“Training” round trips of 130 miles to Lake McDonald and 500 miles to Yellowstone National Park brought the men up to speed for the upcoming 1,900-mile ride in June.
 (001)

 see:

-* References – Dictionaryclass goat
+* References – Dictionary – class goat

 Wk.
 24, 06/14/1897 – 25th Infantry Bicycle Corps